When does Daredevil: Born Again Season 2 come out? Release date and details to know

-Season 2 of Daredevil: Born Again premieres today (March 24), with Charlie Cox returning in the horned mask, but he must learn to fight back from the shadows...
+Season 2 of Daredevil: Born Again premiered yesterday (March 24), with Charlie Cox returning in the horned mask, but he must learn to fight back from the shadows...

 In this latest season, we see Daredevil gathering allies to go up against Wilson Fisk (Vincent D’Onofrio), the newly elected mayor of New York City, and his Anti-Vigilante Task Force.